-Proper art suites, the carefully sculpted rooms you’ve seen in the glossy travel magazines (pictures here), begin at around 8,000 SEK.
-Low season icy art suites in the year-round Icehotel 365 start from around 4,000 SEK.
+Proper art suites, the carefully sculpted rooms you’ve seen in the glossy travel magazines (pictures here), begin at around 9,700 SEK.

-Because of the high prices and limited availability, many people visiting the Icehotel on package tours have just one night in the cold rooms before transferring to the ‘warm’ part of the complex, which has fairly standard hotel-style rooms.
+Because of the high prices and limited availability, many people visiting the Icehotel on package tours have just one night in an ice room before transferring to a warm room in the Icehotel 365.

-These rooms will set you back about 2,150 SEK a night.
-Whichever one you decide to go on, it’s worth shopping around (you may find deals on sites like Booking.com).
+Whichever type of room you decide to go on, it’s worth shopping around (you may find deals on sites like Booking.com).

 You may decide that you simply cannot visit the Icehotel without sleeping in the thing, which is completely understandable.
 But it is possible to get a good feel for the place without actually staying the night.

-As a day visitor, you can look round the ice art exhibitions and grab a drink at the Ice Bar in the Icehotel 365.
-Tickets cost SEK 295 from mid-April to the end of November.
+As a day visitor, you can look round the ice art exhibitions, the individually sculpted art suites, the ice rooms and the ice church, then grab a drink at the Ice Bar in the Icehotel 365.

 What about activities near the Icehotel?

-If you’ve made it all the way to Jukkasjärvi and the Icehotel, you’ll probably want to go dogsledding, snowmobiling, or on a northern lights tour.
+And if you’ve made it all the way to Jukkasjärvi and the Icehotel, we suggest trying some of the local activities such as dogsledding, snowmobiling or a northern lights tour.

 You can also find out about the local Sami culture, on a foraging and traditional dinner trip, or on a reindeer tour.
 Alternatively, just hole up at the hotel and do an ice-sculpting class.

-This fabulous snowmobile and northern lights tour combines two of our favourite activities in one trip.
+We like this fabulous snowmobile and northern lights tour that combines two of our favourite activities in one trip.

-You can be picked up from either Kiruna or Jukkasjärvi, and you’ll be taken out into the wilderness to the camp in Poikkijärvi.
+You’ll be picked up from Kiruna, and taken out into the wilderness to the camp in Poikkijärvi.

 Here, expert guides will kit you out in all the warm gear you need for a fun snowmobile trip over the crisp, white landscape.